When Consistent Quality and Convenience Matters

 Understanding all aspects of your health and welfare plan needs are critical to meeting DOL compliance challenges.

 A successful multiemployer benefit plan requires complex compliance needs and a dedicated team of professionals focused on serving the multiemployer industry.

 Specialized Training and Education

 Rules and regulations change on a regular basis – and to stay on top of those changes, our specialists stay current on their knowledge of regulatory changes and fiduciary issues impacting clients through intense annual training sessions.
 In order to conduct our plan audits, team members attend vigorous training including sessions focused on new industry developments affecting the employee benefit plan industry and reinforcement of any new regulatory changes that occur.
 The combination of extensive staff training and focused communications of new developments within the employee benefit and pension place space ensures that each team member has the requisite training to perform quality employee benefit plan audits.
-Withum’s Employee Benefit and Pension Plan Team is an active member of national centers of influence and registered with the following oversight boards.
+Withum’s Employee Benefit Plan Services team is an active member of national centers of influence and registered with the following oversight boards.

 East Brunswick, NJ

 San Ramon, CA

 The IRS released Notice 2023-63 on Friday, September 8th, which provides guidance regarding the requirement to capitalize Section 174 research and experimental expenditures.
 This on-demand webinar includes a discussion highlighting […]

 Form 5500 is an important document that is the cornerstone of reporting and disclosure for employee benefit plans.
 Staying up-to-date with the latest changes and regulatory updates is essential to […]